Apache IoTDB

-Apache IoTDB is a column-oriented open-source, time-series database (TSDB) management system written in Java.
-It has both edge and cloud versions, provides an optimized columnar file format for efficient time-series data storage, and TSDB with high ingestion rate, low latency queries and data analysis support.
-It is specially optimized for time-series oriented operations like aggregations query, downsampling and sub-sequence similarity search.
-The name IoTDB comes from Internet of Things (IoT) Database, which means it was designed as an IoT-native TSDB that resolves the pain points of the typical IoT scenarios, including massive data generation, high frequency sampling, out-of-order data, specific analytics requirements, high costs of storage and operation & maintenance, low computational power of IoT devices.
+Apache IoTDB is an open-source time series database management system written in Java.
+It is designed to store, query, and analyze time series data, which is data recorded together with the time at which each value was measured.
+Such data is commonly generated by Internet of things (IoT) devices, industrial equipment, sensors, and monitoring systems.

+The name IoTDB comes from "Internet of Things Database".
+Apache IoTDB was developed for IoT and industrial internet of things (IIoT) scenarios, where large numbers of devices may produce high-frequency, out-of-order, and continuously growing data.
+The system supports deployment at the edge or in cloud environments, and includes features for data ingestion, storage, querying, compression, analysis, and machine-learning-based time series analysis.

 History

 Apache IoTDB is a project initiated by Prof. Jianmin Wang's team in the School of Software at Tsinghua University.
 In 2011, the team chose to use open source NoSQL technology instead of Oracle for a project with mass machine data management, and noticed the insufficiency of NoSQL in the industrial internet of things (IIoT) scenarios.
 The team started to develop a data management system and formally proposed TsFile, an optimized columnar compact file storage format for time series data, in March 2016.
 The source code was then opened on GitHub.

 In June 2016, based on TsFile, the team began to develop IoTDB, an IIoT database supporting real-time reading & writing and analysis.

 In November 2018, the project IoTDB entered incubator at the Apache Software Foundation (ASF).

 On September 16, 2020, the ASF officially issued a resolution to promote Apache IoTDB to the global Top-Level Project (TLP) following a public discussion vote by the community and a show of hands vote by the board.